![]() |

 Dave Martin, directed by Michael Ferguson

-with them a fantastic substance called Axonite which can affect the
+them a fantastic substance called Axonite, which can affect the

 structure of matter.
-The Axons offer to exchange the Axonite with the
+The Axons offer to provide the world with Axonite

 |